Diamond engagement rings might be the most impressive marketing creation of all time.

 2. Tap into the power of social proof

-Starting at a very young age, we a surprising amount of our lives according to the behavior of the people around us.
+Starting at a very young age, we shape a surprising amount of our lives according to the behavior of the people around us.

 When we see celebrities wearing a particular article of clothing, we determine it’s trendy.
 When we hear our friends loved a new movie, we decide it’s worth seeing.